German air raid on Rennes: Background

 The stunning advance of the German Army through central France in June 1940 prompted the French government of Paul Reynaud to plan a last-ditch resistance in Brittany in the hope of establishing a national redoubt, the so-called "Réduit Breton", to stop the German onslaught and eventually mount a counter-offensive.
 The seat of government would be at Quimper.
-Charles De Gaulle, sub-Secretary of State for the National Defense, paid a visit to Brittany on 12 June to assess the feasibility of the project but concluded that the influx of refugees on roads and railways would have make logistics untenable.
+Charles De Gaulle, sub-Secretary of State for the National Defense, paid a visit to Brittany on 12 June to assess the feasibility of the project but concluded that the influx of refugees on roads and railways would have made logistics untenable.
 He was still favorable to the Quimper option, given the accessibility of this city to the sea, but at the end the choice of Reynaud was Bordeaux.
 Paris fell on 14 June, Reynaud resigned two days later and a government led by Philippe Pétain was appointed by President Albert Lebrun.

-The remnants of the British Expeditionary Force (BEF), was retreating toward the ports of Brest, Cherbourg, Saint Nazaire and La Pallice.
+The remnants of the British Expeditionary Force (BEF) were retreating toward the ports of Brest, Cherbourg, Saint Nazaire and La Pallice.
 By mid-June 1940, the train station of Rennes, an important railway hub, was crowded with wagons carrying refugees, French troops returning from Dunkirk via Britain and British troops attempting to reach the Atlantic ports.
 On the marshalling yards there were a refugee train from Paris and Lisieux, a train with two French heavy artillery regiments (201 and 203) composed of recruits from Paris and Alsace, a train with another heavy artillery regiment (222) and another with British troops, most of them Royal Engineers, who had established a base at Rennes in late 1939.
 At the time of the bombing, the Royal Engineers in France were part of the Beauman Division and were led by Lieutenant-Colonel J. B. H. Doyle.
 Other sources include elements of the 64th Heavy Artillery Regiment, made of recruits from southern France.
 The massive flow of refugees and troops produced a bottleneck at the marshalling yards, leading to significant delays.
 Some of the French artillery units had been active in Flanders and had been evacuated from Dunkirk.
 At least one of the regiments had fought in the Battles of Narvik, under the command of General Antoine Béthouart.
 According to a witness, the British troops were on a large stationary convoy on the Saint Malo–Rennes railroad, overcrowded and thirsty in the heat of summer.
 On 16 June a German reconnaissance plane overflew the train station and was fired on by the anti-aircraft guns that were withdrawn from Rennes later that day.